Astroid-Development/bostra-fameboy/README.md

 ````

-Place the fameboy folder inside [prop] in the stream folder for RPEmotes
+Place the fameboy-bostra folder in [prop], inside of the stream folder for RPEmotes.

-RP Emotes AnimationListCustom.lua prop emotes animation additons-
+AnimationListCustom.lua prop emote additons-
 ````
     ["fameboy"] = { --- Custom Emote By MissSnowie I am just using the animation for my prop "playing@with_controller",